h2oai/h2o-health/docs/gene_mutation/faq.md

 ### How can I use the *Gene Mutation AI* application?

-The Gene Mutation AI app is available on the [H2O AI Cloud](https://cloud.h2o.ai/login?referer=%2F) (HAIC).
+The *Gene Mutation AI* application is available on the [H2O AI Cloud](https://cloud.h2o.ai/login?referer=%2F) (HAIC).
 If you have access to HAIC but are still having trouble finding or running the app, see [Accessing H2O Health Apps](../../access_h2o_health_apps.md).

 <br>